Skip to main content

 Your ability to stay alert or to react quickly may be impaired by this medicine.
 Do not drive or operate machinery until you know how this medicine will affect you.

-If possible, avoid using with marijuana or other medicines that can cause dizziness or drowsiness.
+If possible, avoid using with alcohol, marijuana, or other medicines that can cause dizziness or drowsiness.
 These include allergy/cold products, muscle relaxers, sleep aids, and pain relievers.

 Tell the doctor or pharmacist if you are pregnant, planning to be pregnant, or breastfeeding.

 It is unknown if this medicine passes into breast milk.
-Ask your doctor before breastfeeding.
+Because breast milk may transmit HIV, ask your doctor before breastfeeding.

 This medicine does not protect you or your partner against sexually transmitted diseases.